1974 United States Senate election in Oklahoma

 The 1974 United States Senate election in Oklahoma was held November 3, 1974.
 Incumbent Republican U.S. Senator Henry Bellmon narrowly won re-election to a second term, beating Representative Ed Edmondson (D-OK) by nearly 4,000 votes.
+Henry Bellmon was the first Republican United States Senator from Oklahoma ever to win re-election.

+In March 1976, Senate Democrats called for Bellmon's seat to be declared vacant and for a new election to be held in Oklahoma.
+Edmondson had charged that voting irregularities had tipped the election in favor of Bellmon.
+For example, voting machines in Tulsa County, which had a large population of registered Democrats, had lacked straight party levers.